 The modern Mac operating system is now termed

-macOS, after an entire generation of OS X and its many variants (10.1, 10.2, and the current 10.4) having initially been given feline code names - Cheetah, Jaguar, Panther, Tiger, etc. The next one (10.5) is already codenamed Leopard.
+macOS, after an entire generation of OS X and its many variants (10.1, 10.2, and the current 10.4) having initially been given feline code names - Cheetah, Jaguar, Panther, Tiger, Leopard, these days turned into grander monikers like El Capitan, Sierra, etc.

 The best currently available online reference to its internals is Amit Singh's What Is Mac OS X?, which I recommend heartily to anyone coming from mainstream UNIX systems like Linux and BSD - it explains most of the rationale and heritage of Mac OS X in a exceptionally clear and well written fashion, and draws appropriate comparisons as it goes along.